 A Director at Peapack-Gladstone Financial (PGC) is Buying Shares

-Today, a Director at Peapack-Gladstone Financial (PGC), Duffield Meyercord, bought shares of PGC for $161.8K.
+Yesterday, a Director at Peapack-Gladstone Financial (PGC), Richard Daingerfield, bought shares of PGC for $12.83K.

-This recent transaction increases Duffield Meyercord’s holding in the company by 12.6% to a total of $1.43 million.
-In addition to Duffield Meyercord, 7 other PGC executives reported Buy trades in the last month.
+This recent transaction increases Richard Daingerfield’s holding in the company by 13.05% to a total of $112.2K.
+In addition to Richard Daingerfield, 9 other PGC executives reported Buy trades in the last month.

 See today’s analyst top recommended stocks >>